 On February 24, 2020, the Company optioned the Tassa property to Teck Peru S.A. ("Teck").
-Under the agreement, Teck may earn a 51% interest in the property by incurring \$3 million in expenditures.
+Under the agreement, Teck may earn a 51% interest in the property by incurring \$3 million in expenditures by the third anniversary date of Teck receiving the drilling permit.
 The Company would hold a 49% interest in a joint venture company ("JV") that would own the Tassa concessions' rights.
 By incurring an additional \$6 million in expenditures, Teck may increase its ownership of the JV to 70%.
 Prior to the formation of the JV, the Company may elect to surrender its 49% interest for a 2.5% NSR royalty that would reduce to a 1.5% NSR in exchange for a cash payment to Bear Creek of \$1.25 million.
 In February 2022, the Company met with communities to ensure their agreement that it fulfilled its remediation and social commitments before Teck began their exploration work.
 Teck has engaged local communities and has started the exploration drilling permitting process.